larrylawl/old-personal-webpage/_posts/notes/2019-12-31-coursera-dl-notes.md

 Points to note
 1. This RNN can only learn from previous activation functions and not after.
 Solution: Bidirectional RNN (BRNN)
-2. This RNN suffers from vanishing graident problem.
+2. This RNN suffers from vanishing gradient problem.
 Solution: LSTM or GRU network.
 3. The RNN works best when each output can be estimated using "local" context.
 "Local" context refers to information that is close to the prediction's time step *t* .

 > The weights and biases (Waa,ba,Wax,bx) are re-used each time ste